the-blackhall-projects/reverse-polish-calculator/README.md

 RPN was used in some early digital computers such as Konrad Zuse's Z3, English Electric's KDF9 and the Burroughs B5000.
 The early computer language GEORGE used RPN to express arithmetic and ran on English Electric's DEUCE machine.

-Another more recent programming language to use RPN is FORTH, a stack based language developed in 1970.
+A more recent programming language to use RPN is FORTH, a stack based language developed in 1970.